elsa-jibiachen/IMDb-Web-Scraping/README.md

-Developed a web scraping tool using Python to extract movie data from IMDb, including titles, release dates, genres, ratings, and other relevant information.
-Processed and cleaned the scraped data using Pandas to improve data accessibility and usability for subsequent analysis tasks.
+Developed a Python-based web scraping tool to extract movie data from IMDb, including titles, release dates, genres, and ratings.
+Utilized libraries such as Requests and BeautifulSoup for data extraction, and Pandas for data cleaning and preprocessing.
+This tool improved data accessibility and usability for subsequent analysis tasks.